nsi-mohammed/Hawk-Homework-Tabmo-API/README.md

 The application  expose an API respecting the REST architecture style.
 - Get List of All Movies
 - Create Movie
+- Get data : Number of films by year

 Server :
 - PlayFramwork server